It's a Shame (Kool G Rap song)

-"It's a Shame" is the debut solo single from American hip hop artist Kool G Rap, from his 1995 album 4,5,6.
+"It's a Shame" is the debut solo single by American hip hop artist Kool G Rap, from his 1995 album 4,5,6.

 Background

 "It's a Shame" was recorded at Bearsville Studios in Bearsville, New York.
 In the song, Kool G Rap portrays himself as a heroin kingpin, boasting of his wealth, power and extravagant lifestyle.
 However, it is implied that he harbours a sense of remorse over his choice of trade, with the chorus (sung by an uncredited Sean Brown) stating: